How do I build a Lambda deployment package for Node.js?

 2. Check the output to verify that the function handler source file is located in the root of the .zip file.

 3. Check the output to verify that your files have global read permissions.
-For more information, including how to fix permissions if needed, see Permissions Policies on Lambda Deployment Packages.
+For more information, see How do I troubleshoot Lambda "permission denied" or "unable to import module" errors when uploading a deployment package?

 Build the deployment package